preesm/preesm.github.io/_tutos/17-simsdp.md

      - In the folder **Algo**, add *rfi.pi*
      - In the folder **Code/source** add *source*
      - In the folder **Code/include** add *include*
+     - In the folder **Scenario** add *timing.csv*

+5. create a scenario: in the folder **Scenario** right click new > others > Preesm Scenario, name it *rfi.scenario*.
+6. file the scenario: open file *rfi.scenario*,
+     - select [overview] browse the algorithm path: *rfi.pi*, browse the architecture path: *temp.slam*,
+     - select [timing] browse the timing file path *timing.csv*.

 You can set the hypervisor to control process iterations:

-5. Open the workflow “/Workflows/hypervisor.workflow” and select the hypervisor task
+7. Open the workflow “/Workflows/hypervisor.workflow” and select the hypervisor task.
-6. Select "Properties>Task Variables" and customize fields
+8. Select "Properties>Task Variables" and customize fields.

 | Name | Value | Comment |
 | -------- | -------- | -------- |